delftswa/delftswa.github.io/chapter/D5-draft.md

 This allows Play to be less dependant of other systems.

 #####Competition
-We've talked about competitors alot in D4 (adoption).
+We've talked about a number of competitors in D4 (adoption).
 For an open-source platform such as Play it always is important to attract enough users and developers to keep the framework alive and advancing.
 Supporting a modern language (Scala) and a modern design philosophy (Reactive) Play offers what one should expect from a web-framework.
 But the competition is fierce and Scala is not a very widely adopted language.
 The ability of Play to support both Java and Scala should form the unique selling point that keeps this framework ahead of the competition.